gmorky/geomorphic-change/README.md

 				* `binOutlierQuantiles` (1x2 double): Quantiles for which elevation change pixels are considered outliers within a bin.
 Any elevation change pixels falling outside the specified quantiles are removed from the bin.
 Must be a 1x2 vector with values between 0 and 1.

-				* `binMinValidCount` (1x1 double): Bins with less than this number of pixel counts are removed.
+				* `binMinValidCount` (1x1 double): Bins with less than this number of pixels are removed.
 The bin means are subsequently interpolated using adjacent bins.

 				* `endBinsFillVal` (1x2 double): If the first bin (lowest elevation) or last bin (highest elevation) have pixel counts less than `binMinValidCount`, their bin means are set to the first value (first bin) or the second value (last bin) in this 1x2 vector during interpolation.
 Units: meters year<sup>-1</sup>.